MarcLoupias/memo-dev/content/devops/devops-metrics.md

 Time needed to restore the service of the application when an incident occurs.

+### Mean Time To Detection

+MTTD is a key performance indicator in incident management and indicates the average amount of time required for an organization to discover an incident.

 ### change fail rate

 The percentage of changes to production leading to a failure.

+### Real User Monitoring

+Understand application performance from the perspective of an actual user.